microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 of the template solution in detail:

-* **\_Solution Items:** This is not really a project, but rather a solution folder, which holds the readme, the *Directory.Build* Target which determines the NuGet package version for the used Designer SDK version and the *NuGet.config* setting.
-If at any point you would need to change the Designer SDK version which is used throughout the solution, you would only need to change them in one spot: here.
+* **\_Solution Items:** This is not really a project, but rather a solution folder, which holds the readme, the *Directory.Build* target which determines the NuGet package version for the WinForms Designer Extensibility SDK version used, and the *NuGet.config* setting.
+If at any point you need to change the Designer SDK version which is used throughout the solution, you would only need to change them in this one spot.
-* **CustomControlLibrary.Client** This is a project of the same target framework version as Visual Studio, and it holds the actual type editor UI running in the context of Visual Studio.
+* **CustomControlLibrary.Client** This is a project of the same target framework version as Visual Studio, and it holds the actual Type Editor UI running in the context of Visual Studio.
 It also contains the so-called client *view model*, which is a UI controller class.
-It communicates on the one side with its pendant in the server process and controls the client-based UI (a modal WinForms Dialog) on the other side based on the server-provided data.
+There are actually two view model versions.
+One in the client, and one in the server.
+Only the latter has access to the actual server types, while only the client one has direct access to the UI - that's why both are needed.
+Both are communicating, so that the client view model can control the UI based on that.
 * **CustomControlLibrary.Server:** This project holds every aspect of the control designer, which needs to be executed in the context of the server process.
 Those are